955374/OPSNet/README.md

 # Object Preserving Siamese Network for Single Object Tracking on Point Clouds
+Other pretrained models and codes for testing on Waymo will be released after paper acception.

 ## Environment settings
 * Create an environment for OPSNet